 The Xbox wireless pad is not compatible with all PC games.
 Visit the publisher’s website or the marketplace where you buy games to see if it supports controllers.
 With that out of the way, here are the directions for connecting an Xbox wireless controller to a computer.

 When connecting an Xbox one controller to a PC, it’s important to know that the process differs significantly depending on the controller you’re using.
 The Xbox Series X, Xbox Elite Series 2, and Xbox Adaptive controllers require a USB-C cable, whereas the previous Xbox One pad has a Micro-USB connector.

-- Xbox controller and PC connected through a wire.
-To connect your controller to your PC, you’ll need to use either a USB-C or Micro-USB cable.
+- Xbox controller and PC are connected through a wire.
+You’ll need to use either a USB-C or Micro-USB cable to connect your controller to your PC.